raghvendra03/66-Days-of-Data/README.md

 ### Day 42
 * Watched a video about "Web Scraping with Python from Scratch" with the help of BeautifulSoup libraries.
 It was nicely explained by @justmarkham.

+### Day 43
+* Today I worked on scraping examples with the help of the BeautifulSoup library.
+Scraped the product lists of book titles of eBay.
+I Learnt how to parse HTML code.